-Keara Barnes is an actor, writer, voice over artist and producer from Vancouver, B.C.
+Keara Barnes is an actor, writer, filmmaker and voice over artist from Vancouver, B.C.
 She holds a BFA in Theatre from The University of Victoria and studied at the Lee Strasberg Theatre and Film Institute in New York.

 Over the past seven years as a professional performer in Vancouver, Keara has amassed over 50 performing credits in both film, theatre and voiceover.